What is America’s British Reliability Run?

 Begun in 2002 by Blake Discher of Detroit with help from John Macartney (In the Shadow of My Father, Turn Left at the Pacific), and based on similar events in the UK, America's British Reliability Run is a challenging, but fun, driving event that so far has raised more than $180,000 for worthy children's charities.

-Up to 30 British cars of any marque or vintage may participate in the run.
+Up to 40 British cars of any marque or vintage may participate in the run.
+For more details, see our About page.
 Want to see what a previous run was like?
-See our "2008 Run Recap" in the Gallery section and check out the links to photos and videos from the 2015 run.
+See our Gallery section for links to photos from prior runs or check out the video below!
+The 2015 run was featured in the February 2016 Hemmings Sports & Exotics magazine.

 Delaware Valley Triumphs, Ltd.